jhonpulido1990/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * File:  ` models/rectangle.py `
  Self-paced manual review  Panel footer - Controls
 ### 8. Update #0
-          mandatory         Progress vs Score  Task Body Update the class   ` Rectangle `   by adding the public method   ` def update(self, *args): `   that assigns an argument to each attribute:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Update the class   ` Rectangle `   by adding the public method   ` def update(self, *args): `   that assigns an argument to each attribute:
 * 1st argument should be the  ` id `  attribute
 * 2nd argument should be the  ` width `  attribute
 * 3rd argument should be the  ` height `  attribute